da4089/pywinsparkle/README.md

              cipher=block_cipher)
 ```

-The package contains DLL's for both 64bit and 32bit versions of python.
+The package contains DLLs for both 64bit and 32bit versions of Python.
 Adding the
-preceding code snippet makes it possible to switch between versions of python
+preceding code snippet makes it possible to switch between versions of Python
 seamlessly.